agrc/parole-and-probation/README.md

 ### website deployment

-_This website uses standard version and conventional commits.
+_This website uses release please and conventional commits.
 The changelog and versions are managed by conventional commit messages and semantic versioning._

 GitHub action pipelines will deploy this application to the cloud.